 Working at heights is an integral part of various industries, but it comes with its fair share of risks.
-One such risk that often goes unnoticed is suspension trauma, also known as orthostatic intolerance.
-Fall protection is crucial in preventing accidents, but what happens when a worker is suspended in a harness after a fall?
-In this comprehensive guide, we’ll dig into the world of suspension trauma in the workplace, discussing rescue plans, OSHA regulations, the prolonged effects of suspension trauma, and what products safety professionals are using to minimize the effects.
+One such risk that often goes unnoticed is suspension trauma, also known as orthostatic intolerance or orthostatic shock.
+Fall protection is crucial in preventing accidents, but what happens when a worker is suspended in a safety harness after a fall?
+In this comprehensive guide, we’ll dig into the world of suspension trauma (also known as suspension syndrome) in the workplace, discussing rescue plans, OSHA regulations, the prolonged effects of suspension trauma, and what products safety professionals are using to minimize the effects.

 OSHA sets strict standards for fall protection systems to minimize the risk of falls and the potential for suspension trauma.
-Fall protection for suspended falls primarily involves the proper use of personal protective equipment (PPE) such as full-body harnesses, lanyards, and self-retracting lifelines.
+Fall protection for suspended falls primarily involves the proper use of personal protective equipment (PPE) such as a fall arrest harness, lanyards, and self-retracting lifelines.
 These safety measures are designed to arrest a fall and prevent the worker from hitting the ground.

 READ MORE: OSHA – Personal Protective Equipment

-Suspension trauma, also referred to as orthostatic intolerance, is a medical condition that occurs when a person is suspended in a harness for an extended period, usually after a fall.
+Suspension trauma also referred to as orthostatic intolerance, is a medical condition that occurs when a person is in a motionless vertical position in a harness for an extended period, usually after a fall.
 This condition arises due to the body’s inability to circulate blood adequately when in an upright position, leading to a range of potentially life-threatening symptoms.

 READ MORE: PubMed Central – Suspension Trauma